sgnd/sgnd/README.md

 ## Hey 👋
 Are you seeking to transform your digital dreams into reality?
 Look no further!
-I'm not just a developer; I'm the founder of Creatif Studio, and I'm here to make your digital wishes come true.
-With extensive experience in building websites, mobile apps, and cloud infrastructure, I can help businesses of all sizes achieve their goals.
+I'm not just an engineer; I'm the founder of Creatif Studio, and I'm here to make your digital wishes come true.
+With extensive experience building websites, mobile apps, and cloud infrastructure, I can help businesses of all sizes achieve their goals.
 My mission is to create top-notch, secure, and scalable applications using the latest technology.

 ## Why You Should Work with Me:
 - 💻 Backend: Skilled in NodeJS, Go, and Python, and use these to build high-class apps.